-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 Woorank also has a great mobile section where you can find information on how your pages render on mobile devices and how quickly they load.

-A suite of SEO tools that includes a site auditor, a SERP tracker, a backlink tracker, and more with SEObility.
+Find a suite of SEO tools that includes a site auditor, a SERP tracker, a backlink tracker, and more with SEObility.

-Lipperhey will provide free analyses of your website, keyword tips, SEO analytics, and backlink checker.
+Lipperhey will provide free analyses of your website, keyword tips, SEO analytics, and a backlink checker.

 This tool will provide you with an audit of your technical SEO, content, and website’s popularity.